 A member of staff who has an idea for a new module should arrange for it to be discussed and considered in fairly general terms by the appropriate School body.
 Developing a new module should be done at an early stage, before a lot of time is spent developing detailed proposals which may turn out to be unworkable.

+The Centre for Education Development (CED) should be contacted for guidance on module development.
 Suggested factors to be considered in module development include:

-If the School provisionally agrees the outline proposal, a module co-ordinator is appointed for developing the module and for completing the electronic module proforma.
+If the School provisionally agrees the outline proposal, a module co-ordinator is appointed for developing the module and for completing the electronic New Module.
 The Head of School (or nominee) will nominate staff to fulfil the role of module checkers i.e. to sign-off the module at the appropriate stage.
 A new module may not be run until it has been formally approved and signed off by the School Education Committee.
 If introducing a new compulsory module, this must be approved by Courses and Regulations Group as this is defined as a major programme change and may require a communication to applicants.

 Queen's University Belfast is committed to Equality, Diversity and Inclusion.